ThatOneStardewValleyFan/sdvdatapack/README.md

 # sdvdatapack
+By ThatOneStardewVallyeFan
+# Translation
 it_IT is translated by me
+# Who created the datapack?
 The creator of the datapack is NOT me.
+The creator of the datapack is ThatOneStardewVallyeFan